惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Laura Varley · 2026-05-21 · via Silicon Republic

-The competition was judged by UCD’s Margaret Kelleher, UCD’s Karlin Lillington and Anne Mulvihill, the sister of Mary Mulvihill.
+The competition was judged by UCD’s Margaret Kelleher, Karlin Lillington and Anne Mulvihill, the sister of Mary Mulvihill.

-Cian Morgan, a medical student studying at Trinity College Dublin (TCD) is the 2026 winner of the Mary Mulvihill Award, the science media competition for third-level students that commemorates the late science journalist and author Mary Mulvihill.
+Cian Morgan, a medical student at Trinity College Dublin (TCD), is the 2026 winner of the Mary Mulvihill Award, the science media competition for third-level students that commemorates the late science journalist and author Mary Mulvihill.
 This year’s theme was on the subject of time and how it is an aspect of our existence that, while difficult to define, deeply pervades our lives and experiences.

 Morgan’s entry, ‘The Cows of Carlow: A Conversation with My Grandad’, is an essay inspired by his own and his grandfather’s personal and historical reflections on the topic.

-Commenting on the essay, judge and UCD professor of Anglo-Irish literature and drama, Margaret Kelleher said, “I really liked it and found it really informative.
-Cian’s entry has many of the fine qualities of Mary’s work: it conveys substantial information in a way that is very accessible and engaging and is very well researched.”
+Commenting on the essay, judge and UCD professor of Anglo-Irish literature and drama Margaret Kelleher said, “I really liked it and found it really informative.
+Cian’s entry has many of the fine qualities of Mary’s work – it conveys substantial information in a way that is very accessible and engaging, and is very well researched.”

 Lynch’s entry, ‘Timeless’, is an original musical composition, divided into three parts, with iterations and motifs to represent the past, the present and the future.
 The main melody is played on a grand piano, but Lynch also employs a wide range of percussion instruments to mark time and to introduce dramatic new possibilities to the piece.